marco-ippolito/fiume/README.md

 ## License

-This library is licensed under the [MIT License](LICENSE).
+This library is licensed under the [Apache 2.0 License](LICENSE).
 Feel free to use, modify, and distribute it as needed.
 Contributions are welcome!